 This course provides a comprehensive study of the anatomy and physiology of the human body.
 It is the second of a two-part course sequence that covers various organ systems of the human body including: cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive systems.
 Emphasis is on understanding the physiology of negative and positive feedback mechanisms associated with these organ systems.
 Students' foundational knowledge from SI131 is essential to understand how the structure and functions of each organ system works and is interrelated to each other.
 A laboratory component is required to supplement the theoretical aspect of lecture and will include microscopy, dissection, physiological experiments, and computer simulations.
-Students taking this course are required to register for the laboratory portion of the course as a co-requisite or have passed an equivalent to the laboratory portion.
-Formerly SI130B Human Anatomy & Physiology II with A&P II laboratory.
+Students taking this course are required to register for the laboratory portion of the course as a corequisite or have passed an equivalent to the laboratory portion.

-- Identify the components and subcomponents of the sensory, endocrine, cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive systems. - 2.
-Explain the interrelationships among the sensory, endocrine, cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive systems in maintaining homeostasis. - 3.
+- Identify the components and subcomponents of the sensory, endocrine, cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive systems. - Explain the interrelationships among the sensory, endocrine, cardiovascular, lymphatic, immune, respiratory, digestive, urinary, and reproductive systems in maintaining homeostasis. - 3.
 Interpret the relationships between chemistry and physiology as they relate to cellular and subcellular processes such as vision, olfaction, taste, and hearing, hormone action, antigen-antibody reactions, heart function, lung function, nutrition, metabolism and temperature regulation, and fluid, electrolyte and acid-base balance. - 4.
 Apply basic knowledge of metabolic pathways and their links to energy production and storage to the function of the respiratory, digestive, and urinary systems in regards to the complementarity of structure and function when the body exhibits homeostasis and during pathological deviations from homeostasis.